 Use a picture to create an impression of offering the best option.
 You may not simply stuff your website with shots and attach a map - specify what is located nearby.
 One goes to work, one walks with a family/friends/dog, one goes to a bar to drink a beer, one rides somewhere for the weekend - each scenario should be specified.
 The task is to show a potential customer how great is to live there, so they would have no need to think out but imagine themselves cooking in their new kitchen or having a party in their new living room.

 5. Do not try to sell property to everyone - Define your customer

 Who is your target audience?
 Are they local?
 Are they from out of town?
 How old are they?
 Are they first-time homebuyers?
-Once you figured it all out, you need to interview 10-20 potential buyers and ask how they are choosing luxury housing to buy.
-What is most important for them?
-What they draw attention to?
+Once you figured it all out, you need to interview 10-20 potential buyers and ask them how they are choosing luxury housing to buy.
+What is the most important for them?
+What do they draw attention to?

 At Vintage, we are very scrupulous in defining a target audience of the future best luxury real estate website.
 Maybe that sounds a little exaggerated, but the truth is that it is possible to develop a stunning website that fails to attract anyone at all.
 It happens when it is developed without taking your potential client into account.

 The same could be applied to almost any business.
 For example, hotels are the same story: when browsing any 5+ star hotel on booking.com, you may see a bunch of unfavorable reviews from unsatisfied visitors alongside with words of praise.